gosling-lang/gosling-docs/Documentation.md

 ### Bar

 In Geminid, the `bar` mark is designed for drawing bar charts.
-Each bar mark show the value of one data point through the height of the bar.
+Each bar mark shows the value of one data point through the height of this bar.

 <img src="https://github.com/sehilyi/geminid/wiki/images/bar_example.png" width="800" alt="bar_example">